PSU-OIT-ARC/django-arcutils/README.md

 - `arcutils.forms.BaseFormSet` and `arcutils.forms.BaseModelFormSet` override the `clean` method
   so that if a form is being deleted, its validation errors are blanked out.

-- Console script: some ARCUtils functionality can be accessed via the `arcutils` console script (or via `python -m arcutils`).
-Currently, there is one subcommand for running LDAP queries:

-        arcutils ldap '(uid=wbaldwin)'

 ### LDAP - arcutils.ldap